VlahdimyrLB/laravel-learn/README.md

 ## Self Notes

-- Review fully the props and attributes it differs from React's props ep4
+- Review fully the props and attributes it differs from React's props Eps 4,5 and 6